willvieira/ms_STM-managed/manuscript/manuscript.md

 Although some management practices, such as assisted migration [@Peters1985a], have been proposed as a potential tool towards this end [*e.g.* @Gray2011], there has been extensive debate about its effectiveness with no definite conclusion [*e.g.* @McLachlan2007; @Vila2010; @Ricciardi2009; @Schwartz2009].
 The truth is, temperature is warming and there is an increased need to adapt forest management practices to consider future environmental conditions [@Keenan2015; @Ameztegui2018].
 In the forests of northern Quebec, simulations have shown that climate change will reduce the maximum sustainable harvest yield if management practices are maintained in their current form [@BureauduForestierenChef2020].
-Changing the current management strategies to reduce colonization credit and extinction debt can be obtained through different management approaches that trigger or modify different ecological processes.
+Changing the current management strategies to reduce colonization credit and extinction debt can be obtained through different silvicultural approaches that trigger or modify some ecological processes.
-We can consider two types of actions: harvesting or planting trees.
+There are basically two broad categories of actions: harvesting (removing individuals) or planting trees (adding individuals).
 Large-scale harvesting may reduce extinction debt by removing maladapted individuals at the trailing edge, and also reduce colonization credit by reducing competitive interactions at the leading edge [@Leithead2010; @Steenberg2013; @Brice2020].
 Similarly, stand thinning could improve the competitive ability and recruitment of certain tree species that thrive in forest gaps.
 Alternatively, the planting of novel species or genotypes in open areas, or enrichment planting in mature stands (which increase the population of a tree species in a stand before natural dynamics) could favor the desired successional pathways.
 In the next section, we will develop in detail the link between forest management and the ecological processes as we introduce the model.

 In this paper, we will study how forest management can accelerate the response of the boreal-temperate ecotone to warming temperature.
-We will first extend a stabilished model based on the metapopulation theory to determine how four different management practices affect the colonization and extinction processes driving forest range dynamics.
+We first extend a spatially implicity field-based model derived from metapopulation theory to determine how four different management practices affect the colonization and extinction processes driving tree range dynamics.
 Our analysis is based on an empirical model which accounts for colonization and extinction dynamics, along with competitive exclusion and invasion processes, to predict how the boreal-temperate ecotone responds to climate warming [@Vissault2020].
 This model was initially calibrated and validated with data from over 40,000 forest inventory plots from eastern North America.
 We integrate the effects of plantation, enrichment planting, harvest, and thinning on the colonization and extinction dynamics of temperate deciduous and boreal conifer stands.

-We will then assess the effectiveness of the four management practices by quantifying the transient dynamics and the forest range shifts following climate warming (Figure @fig:concept).
+We then assess the effectiveness of the four management practices by quantifying the transient dynamics and the forest range shifts following climate warming (Figure @fig:concept).
-The transient dynamics is defined here as the period a forest stand at equilibrium with its climate conditions takes to reach a new equilibrium after a temperature-increasing disturbance [@Hastings2004].
+Transient dynamics are quantified as the period a forest stand at equilibrium with its climate conditions takes to reach a new equilibrium after a temperature-increasing disturbance [@Hastings2004].
-The transient period is characterized by five metrics quantifying the system resilience, the state changes, and the time to reach the novel equilibrium.
+The transient period is characterized by five metrics reporting the system resilience, the state changes, and the time to reach the novel equilibrium.
-Specifically, we analyzed how each of the four management practices can increase forest resilience and state changes, and reduce the time it takes to reach the new equilibirum.
+Specifically, we analyze how each of the four management practices can increase forest resilience and state changes, and reduce the time it takes to reach the new equilibirum.
-As the transient phase is characterized by deterministic spatially implicit metrics, we further develop a spatially explicit model accounting for limited dispersal and stochastic dynamics.
+We further implement a stochastic and spatially explicit version of the model to account for limited dispersal.
-We quantified how each of the management practices accelerates the range shift of the boreal-temperate ecotone in a landscape grid.
+We quantify how each of the management practices accelerates the range shift of the boreal-temperate ecotone in a landscape grid.
-These analyses might guide future empirical studies by revealing the potential effect of forest management in accelerating the response of forest to climate warming and thus contribute to the advancement of adaptive management practices.
+These analyzes might guide future empirical studies by revealing the potential effect of forest management in accelerating the response of forest to climate warming and thus contribute to the advancement of adaptive management practices.

 ![Conceptual schema of the two approaches used to test the effect of forest management on the response of forest to warming temperature. (a) Redrawn from @Boulangeat2018.
-The spatially implicit version of the model to test the effect of forest management on the transient dynamics after warming temperature.
+The spatially implicit version of the model to investigate the effect of forest management on the transient dynamics after warming temperature.
 Given a patch (e.g. in the figure mainly composed of boreal species) at equilibrium with climate conditions, the warming temperature will shift the state proportion to a new equilibrium, and the response of the system to this perturbation can be characterized by five metrics: initial resilience ($-R_0$), asymptotic resilience ($R_{\infty}$), exposure ($\Delta_{state}$), sensitivity ($\Delta_{time}$) and cumulative amount of changes ($\int S(t)dt$). (b) The spatially explicit version of the model accounts for limited dispersal of trees and stochastic dynamics.
 The vertical black bars indicate the boreal trailing edge and the temperate leading edge.
 Warming temperature drives a range shift of the temperate leading edge, but not for the boreal trailing edge [red arrow; @Vissault2020].
-We use this approach to test the effect of forest management to accelerate the range shift towards colder temperatures of the boreal-temperate ecotone.](manuscript/img/concept.png){#fig:concept}
+We use this approach to test if forest management can accelerate the range shift towards colder temperatures of the boreal-temperate ecotone.](manuscript/img/concept.png){#fig:concept}

 # Modelling forest range limits and management practices

 A classical model to study spatial dynamics at the regional spatial scale comes from Levins' metapopulation theory [@Levins1969].
-The theory is particularly suitable to describe the mosaic of forest successional stages in a landscape constantly changing because of small and large natural disturbances.
+The theory is particularly suitable to describe the mosaic of forest successional stages at the landscape scale arising from natural disturbances and succession.
 The model describes metapopulation as a set of patches that are either occupied or empty and connected by dispersal.
+At this point, the model is spatially implicit, meaning that dispersal is global and all patches are connected equally.
 The dynamics of the metapopulation is given by individuals arriving and establishing in empty patches through the process of colonization ($\alpha$), and occupied patches becoming empty through the process of extinction ($\varepsilon$):

 $$